Soma for Anxiety

-Soma (Carisoprodol) is a muscle relaxant prescribed to relieve pain from muscle injuries.
+Soma (Carisoprodol) is a muscle relaxant to relieve pain from muscle injuries.
 It blocks the feeling of pain from being sent to our brain via our nerves.
 Soma is effective in relieving pain related to injuries, but when used recreationally, it produces feelings of relaxation, sedation, and mild euphoria.
 It is safe to use and very effective if used as prescribed.
-If abused, however, can cause severe or even fatal side effects.
+However, if abused, it can cause severe or fatal side effects.
 Soma is recommended for short-term use only as prolonged use could lead to dependence and require Soma detox.

 Dependence happens when your body needs the presence of a drug in your system to function normally.
-However, once dependence occurs, sudden stopping the use of Soma may lead to symptoms of withdrawal.
-Symptoms of withdrawal from Soma can be severe or even fatal hence you should not stop using it abruptly.
+However, sudden stopping Soma’s use may lead to withdrawal symptoms once dependence occurs.
+Symptoms of withdrawal from Soma can be severe or even fatal; hence you should not stop using it abruptly.
 Undergoing detox is the first step in conquering your addiction to Soma.
-Medical detox provides relief from withdrawal symptoms as you are constantly monitored by a medical team who will supervise your detox process and prescribe medications that would help you overcome your withdrawal.
+Medical detox provides relief from withdrawal symptoms as you are constantly monitored by a medical team who will supervise your detox process and prescribe medications that will help you overcome your withdrawal.

 Symptoms of Soma Withdrawal

-Soma affects the central nervous system in order to directly relax your muscles.
+Soma affects the central nervous system to relax your muscles directly.
 Once our body has grown dependent on Soma, withdrawal symptoms could manifest when we suddenly stop using the substance.
 Someone who has grown dependent on Soma will experience withdrawal symptoms once the effects of the drug wear off.

 Common symptoms of withdrawal for Soma addiction are as follows:

 - Ataxia (loss of muscle coordination)